yosraemad/yosraemad/README.md

 ### Hi there 👋,

-My name is Yosra.
-I am a 22 year old software engineering student from Alexandria, Egypt.
-I have a passion for learning and building apps.
+I am Yosra, a software engineer with 3+ years of experience in the field.
+I am both a web developer and a mobile developer.

+- ⚒️ I am currently working on building Level Up, an app for gamifying your life missions.
+- 📖 I am currently learning data engineering.
+- 🎉 Hobbies: Running, Hiking, Crocheting, Reading and Writing

 </div>